apache/nuttx/configs/sama5d3x-ek/README.txt

          CONFIG_EXAMPLES_USBMSC=y              : Enable the USBMSC example
          CONFIG_EXAMPLES_USBMSC_NLUNS=1        : One LUN
          CONFIG_EXAMPLES_USBMSC_DEVMINOR1=0    : Minor device zero
-         CONFIG_EXAMPLES_USBMSC_DEVPATH1="/dev/mmcsd0"
+         CONFIG_EXAMPLES_USBMSC_DEVPATH1="/dev/mtdblock0"
                                                : Use a single, LUN:  The AT25 : block driver.

+       NOTES:

-       NOTE:  To prevent file system corruption, make sure that the AT25 is un-mounted *before* exporting the mass storage device to the host:
+       a.
+To prevent file system corruption, make sure that the AT25 is un- mounted *before* exporting the mass storage device to the host:

             nsh> umount /mnt/at25
             nsh> mscon

           The AT25 can be re-mounted after the mass storage class is disconnected:

            nsh> msdis
            nsh> mount -t vfat /dev/mtdblock0 /mnt/at25

+       b.
+If you change the value CONFIG_EXAMPLES_USBMSC_DEVPATH1, then you can export other file systems:

+           "/dev/mmcsd1" will export the HSMCI1 microSD
+           "/dev/mmcsd0" will export the HSMCI0 full-size SD slot "/dev/ram0" could even be used to export a RAM disk.
+But you would first have to use mkrd to create the RAM disk and mkfatfs to put a FAT file system on it.

     8. The USB high-speed EHCI and the low-/full- OHCI host drivers are supported in this configuration.